Prepare, manage and conquer.

-This is easier said than done especially when you are suffering from an excruciating abdominal pain or you suddenly felt the urge to go to the toilet while you’re in a crowded venue with no restroom in sight, but you must remember that panicking will just make your IBS symptoms worse.
+This is easier said than done especially when you are suffering from excruciating abdominal pain or you suddenly feel an impending bout of diarrhoea while you’re in a crowded venue with no restroom in sight, but you must remember that panicking will just make your IBS symptoms worse.

 Try taking deep breaths, playing calm images in your mind and utilising other effective stress management techniques can help you cope with your IBS flare-up while preventing it from spiraling out of control.